NiamhOL/Project-2019/README.md

 #### *Sepal Width*

 The variation in sepal width between the species is not a great.
-This

 ![Boxplot](https://github.com/NiamhOL/Project-2019/blob/master/Box%20plot%20Sepal%20width.png)

+#### *Petal Width*

+The range of petal width amonngst the different species is not great. *Iris Setosa* has a very small range in sizes.

 ![Boxplot3](https://github.com/NiamhOL/Project-2019/blob/master/Boxplot%20petal%20width.png)